tuanPhantom/HANU_MPR_S2022_A2/README.md

 # HANU_MPR2022_A2
-MPR Spring 2022 - Assignment 2<br/>
+MPR Spring 2022 - Assignment 2

+## Overview
+The program is written in Java for Android devices.<br/>
 This repository contains all files in the `App` folder of the program.

 ## About the authors